Paul Goodman: Legacy

 His influence never took hold in the wider public.
 Goodman's public interest peaked with his late 1960s youth readership and waned as quickly as it came.
 Within decades Goodman was largely forgotten from public consciousness.
 Goodman's subsequent obscurity was itself the subject of a 2011 documentary.
 His literary executor wrote that much of Goodman's effectiveness relied on his electric, cantankerous presence.
 As a figure, Goodman is remembered for his utopian proposals and principled belief in human potential, and among scholars of the New York Intellectuals.
 As an individual, he is remembered for embarrassing anecdotes by those who knew him, and by those who did not, his views read today as sexist or pederastic.

 Harvard University's Houghton Library acquired Goodman's papers in 1989.
-Though known for his social criticism in his life, Goodman's literary executor Taylor Stoehr wrote in the 1990s that future generations would likely appreciate Goodman foremost for his poetry and fiction, which are also the works for which Goodman wished to be known.
+Though Goodman was known for his social criticism in his life, his literary executor Taylor Stoehr wrote in the 1990s that future generations would likely appreciate Goodman foremost for his poetry and fiction, which are also the works for which he wished to be known.
 Writing years later, Stoehr thought that the poems, some stories, and The Empire City would have the most future currency.
 Though Stoehr considered Goodman's social commentary just "as fresh in the nineties as ... in the sixties", everything but Communitas and Growing Up Absurd had gone out of print.
 As of the 2010s, Goodman's creative works had little enduring readership.